Richard Hittleman

 Richard Hittleman (7 March 1927 – 14 October 1991) was an American yoga teacher and author who taught Hatha and Raja Yoga through one of the first yoga television series, Yoga for Health.

 Early life

-Richard Lowell Hittleman was born at New York on 7 March 1927, the son of Louis Hittleman, who emigrated from Pinsk, Russia to New York in 1900, and Dora Frances Fillat.
+Richard Lowell Hittleman was born in New York on 7 March 1927, the son of Louis Hittleman, who emigrated from Pinsk, Russia to New York in 1900, and Dora Frances Fillat.
 Hittleman was a pupil of the Indian spiritual master Ramana Maharshi, along with Paul Brunton, in the late 1940s.
 He also had an interest in Zen Buddhism, and Buddhism generally.
 He is said to have been working with his daughter on a re-interpretation of the Tibetan Book of the Dead at the time of his death.
 His chief teaching was that ultimately all is only divine self (the Hindu atman) and that this was present in all people, to be realized through meditation and other yoga techniques.
 Hittleman wrote: "'Self' is another word for 'God'.
 This is the God who is the Absolute, immutable, without qualities, pure Awareness, without beginning or end."